msmink01/multi-cow-lameness-detection/README.md

 ## 1. End-to-End Video Action Recognition

-To the best of our knowledge, no one in existing literature has tried end-to-end video action recognition (VAR) on cattle lameness recognition, but there are parallels between the two tasks.
+To the best of our knowledge, no one in existing literature has tried end-to-end VAR on cattle lameness recognition, but there are parallels between the two tasks.
 Thus, we decided to explore this.

 ### Data Annotation

 Subsets of the source footage were randomly selected for processing and were split into five second clips.
 These clips were then either pseudo labeled by us and then verified by Dr. Döpfer, or directly labeled by Dr. Döpfer without our assistance.
 This yielded 1,015 clips with a 'Not Lame' (78.23%), 'Subclinically Lame' (13.69%), or 'Clinically Lame' (8.08%) label.
 It was decided that if there was a single cow in the clip that was lame, the whole clip would be labeled as such, with a worst label priority rule.
-These clips were then split into train (80%), validation (10%), and test (10%) sets to be used to train and evaluate our VAR models.
-Since the distribution of the different labels was significantly unbalanced, a balanced version of the training dataset was also created where the two lame labels were oversampled to form a label distribution of 38.63%, 36.10%, and 25.27%.
+These clips were then split into train (80%), validation (10%), and test (10%) sets.
+Since the distribution of the different labels was significantly unbalanced, a balanced version of the training dataset was also created where the lame labels were oversampled to form a label distribution of 38.63%, 36.10%, and 25.27%.
 The 'Not Lame' label was not undersampled to still allow the model to learn animal variability.

 ### Model & Intermediate Results

-For this experiment, we leveraged I3D<sup>7</sup>, a standard VAR model pretrained on Kinetics-400 which takes 32 224x224 frames as input.
-We finetuned the model for 10 epochs using stochastic gradient descent with random cropping and horizontal flipping on the unbalanced and balanced datasets described above.
+For this experiment, we leveraged I3D<sup>7</sup>, a standard VAR model described above and pretrained on Kinetics-400 which takes 32 224x224 frames as input.
+We finetuned the model for 10 epochs using stochastic gradient descent with random cropping and horizontal flipping on the unbalanced and balanced dataset.

-## 2. Multi-Cow Localization + Classification
+## 2. Two-Stage VAR: Multi-Cow Localization + Classification

-In order to abstract away scene variabilities such as coloring, behavior, occlusion, and surroundings, we also leveraged a two step approach.
+In order to abstract away scene variabilities such as coloring, behavior, occlusion, and surroundings, we also leveraged a two step VAR approach.
 We first localize and track important features of a cow over time and then, based on that sequence of tracked features, predict lameness for that localized cow.

 ### Pose Estimation + Tracking